- Carl Sagan

 Current programs being offered and developed are:

-A major focus for 2017 is completing fabrication and equipping of MESO, our mobile STEM laboratory/observatory designed to provide informal education relating to earth and space sciences.
-MESO is a “science center on wheels” to engage and excite students, teachers, and local residents with inquiry-based hands-on educational and research activities focused on solar activity, weather, climate, atmospheric and space sciences, renewable energy, and scientific instrumentation.
-MESO will be deployed initially with two scientist-educators and several high school interns in August 2017 to conduct research during the total solar eclipse of the sun on August 21.
-Additional deployments will occur during the 2017-2018 school year to five Colorado middle schools serving minority student populations for teacher professional development and engagement with students and the local communities.
+In 2017, NSSTI began deploying MESO, our mobile STEM laboratory/observatory designed to provide informal and formal education relating to Earth and space sciences.
+MESO is a “science center on wheels,” that engages and excites students, teachers, and the public with inquiry-based hands-on educational and research activities focused on solar activity, weather, climate, atmospheric and space sciences, renewable energy, scientific instrumentation and science methodology.
+MESO is typically operated with two scientist-educators.
+MESO’s August 2017 deployment to Sutton, NE, to conduct research during the total solar eclipse is depicted here.
+Additional deployments were made to public venues and schools throughout the 2017-2018 school year.

 To learn more about the MESO project visit the project webpage at GoMESO.org .